 This is an excellent starting point for excursions to the region’s many attractions and destinations.
 This is also the perfect place to see the summer’s 24-hour sunlight and winter’s Northern Lights.
 A favorite local restaurant called Lokalmatbutikke serves excellent local cuisine which you definitely should try!
 Get around on foot or on bike, whichever you prefer 🙂

 This is where you’ll witness the World’s Most Powerful Current.
 If this doesn’t seem appealing, you can opt to stay on the shore and observe flocks of sea eagles.
 The Sentrumsrunden bus brings you anywhere you want within the city center, and there are also buses going northwards to the suburbs.
-Using this bus, you can go to the Norwegian Aviation Museum where you’ll be fascinated by how the modern aviation technology works.
+Using this bus, you can go to the Norwegian Aviation Museum where you’ll be fascinated by how modern aviation technology works.

 In 1890, a fire struck Hammerfest which destroyed nearly half of the town’s houses.
-It has been rebuilt little by little until it stands to be what is now– a beautiful town which offers sports and commercial fishing, as well as scuba diving.
-This is the home to Sami People— as per Wikepedia, this is the only indigenous people in Scandinavia that are recognized and protected under the international conventions of indigenous peoples, and are hence one of the northernmost indigenous people of Europe.
+It has been rebuilt little by little until it stands to be what is now– a beautiful town that offers sports and commercial fishing, as well as scuba diving.
+This is the home to Sami People— as per Wikipedia, this is the only indigenous people in Scandinavia that are recognized and protected under the international conventions of indigenous peoples, and are hence one of the northernmost indigenous people of Europe.
 Just close by the Hurtigruten Pier stands The Polar Bear Society– it houses a small exhibition which depicts the magnitude of how important the Polar Bears are through paintings, drawings, and writings.
 Go around for free and try to at least buy something from their gift shop 🙂

 Indulge in the beauty of art in this small and compact coastal town.
 Being such, exploring the city on foot is always a good idea.
 Hike up the mountains and see panoramic and breathtaking views.
 You can always ask for a trail map from the tourism office and you’re good to go.